urvishp13/Little-Search-Engine/README.md

 (eg. command line, console in Eclipse, etc.).

-If running the program using the command line, go into the `bin` folder of this repo and type `java seach.LittleSearchEngineDriver`--as the .class files are already there.
+If running the program using the command line, go into the `bin` folder of this repo and type `java search.LittleSearchEngineDriver`--as the .class files are already there.

 To access the document files (.txt files) when running the program, enter the file that has the full file names (eg. `<file_name>.txt`) of the files to be used--if using the documents I used to test the code, enter `mydocs.txt`.
 In order to use this file,